mendersoftware/mender-docs/03.Devices/04.Integration-checklist/docs.md

    bitbake -c cleansstate linux-yocto
    ```

    !
-Note that `linux-yocto` may need to be switched with the particular kernel being used with your board.
+Note that `linux-yocto` may need to be switched with the particular kernel being used with your device.

    Then build the image normally.